-Event sustainability industry body, isla, in partnership with its Print Working Group has published its Better Buying for Print – An Event Planners Guide; a free resource available to support event planners in making more sustainable print choices for events.
+Event sustainability industry body Isla, in partnership with its Print Working Group, has published a free resource available to support event planners in making more sustainable print choices for events.

-The Print Working Group, which launched in April, is specifically focused on solving the challenges of graphic and print impact on our event footprint.
-The group said the guide is an opportunity to create more informed conversations with suppliers around sustainable print.
+The Print Working Group, which launched in April, said the guide, titled ‘Better Buying for Print – An Event Planners Guide’, is an opportunity to create more informed conversations with suppliers around sustainable print.

 A study by marketing agency Ecobooth found that 100,000 tonnes of waste were burnt or sent to landfills from the UK events industry alone.

 The project has been led by Laura Fell, Isla Print Working Group lead and head of graphic production at marketing agency GPJ.